bittyphp/bitty/src/Security/README.md

 ### Example Listener

 Here's an example listener that monitors for authentication failures and simply logs them as errors.
+Check out the Event Manager documentation if you want more information on creating an event listener.

 ```php
 <?php